MateoMinghi/DS_Algorithms/8.Graphs/Trees/DFS.md

-# DFS for Binary Seach Trees
+# DFS for Binary Trees

-Although the idea behind the algorithm is the same (go as deep as possible before backtracking), in Binary Search Trees we can approach it in three ways:
+Although the idea behind the algorithm is the same (go as deep as possible before backtracking), in Binary  Trees we can approach it in three ways:

 * Preorder Traversal (Root -> Left -> Right)
 * Inorder Traversal (Left -> Root -> Right)
 * Postorder Traversal (Left -> Right -> Root)

-### Recursive DFS in Binary Search Trees
+### Recursive DFS in Binary Trees

 ### Preorder Traversal (Recursive)
 The root is processed first, followed by its left and right children.